 A couple of states have different rules, intended to make sure that customers know whether their money is going to the employer or the server.
 Vermont is not one of them, however.

-A 2014 rule change by the Internal Revenue Service has created a significant incentive for employers to stop imposing mandatory service charges, if the employer hands any of that money over to employees.
-Any portion of a mandatory service charge paid to employees must be treated as wages, not tips.
-This means the employer must withhold and pay Social Security and Medicare (FICA) tax on these amounts, may not claim a credit against its tax obligations for these amounts (as it can for tips), and must include them as part of the employee’s hourly wage when determining overtime payments, among other things.
+According to Internal Revenue Service rules, any portion of a mandatory service charge paid to employees must be treated as wages, not tips.
+This means the employer must withhold and pay Social Security and Medicare (FICA) tax on these amounts, may not claim a credit against its tax obligations for these amounts (as it can for tips), and must include them as part of the employee's hourly wage when determining overtime payments, among other things.

 The rule applies only to mandatory service charges.
 For the amount to count as a tip rather than a service charge, all of the following must be true: